 I first heard about Ambreen Tariq, founder of @brownpeoplecamping, when she was being interviewed by a local talk radio station here in Seattle.
 I was captivated by her eloquence and her passion, and touched by her message.
 Her struggle resonated with me, and though our origin stories are vastly different, I wanted to find out more.

 Both Ambreen and I have stories rooted in the great outdoors where we both sought acceptance, freedom and adventure.
-My own story is about divorce, surviving domestic violence and fighting a broken system that wanted to force my three children to have continued visitation with their abuser.
+My own story is about divorce, surviving domestic violence and fighting a broken system.
 During that dark and desperate time, I would pack up my two young sons and daughter and head to the lush temperate rain forests of the Olympic National Park, or to the rugged peaks of Hurricane Ridge and Mt.
 Rainier, or to the blustery seascape of Dungeness Spit to escape – to find refuge, peace and safety, if only for a time.

-Nature welcomed us with open arms, and my kids felt safe, free and adventurous; they grew in courage and confidence – we all did.
-Barefoot Eco Outfitters is all about celebrating and honoring the natural world for what it has offered us.
-Our eco-friendly mission ensures that our products are not a blight on the wild places that we so love and cherish, and our giving back mission is our deep and heartfelt “thank you” for offering us those places to heal and find hope and the knowledge that we are all one family in the great outdoors – citizens of the wilderness whether we know it or not – and always welcome in those natural places that belong to us all.
+Nature welcomed us with open arms, and my kids felt safe, free and adventurous; they grew in courage and confidence – we all did, and so Barefoot Eco Outfitters was created to honor the natural world for what it has offered us.
+Our earth-friendly mission is our deep and heartfelt “thank you” for those places that allowed us to heal and find hope, that let us know that no matter our circumstances, we are were welcome in our wild places.
+It was heartbreaking then, to hear Ambreen’s story and of her barriers to accessing that freedom and acceptance.

-But this story is not about me, it’s about Ambreen, a Muslim, South Asian immigrant who came to the United States as an 8-year old girl with her family, and faced a long and difficult transition.
+Ambreen is a Muslim, South Asian immigrant who came to the United States as an 8-year old girl with her family, and faced a long and difficult transition.
 To help ease the process of finding their way in their new country, Ambreen’s family would seek reprieve in nature, which provided needed respite from the struggles of being, as Ambreen often felt, the outsiders.
 Forays into the wilderness were new territory to her family, but starting their experience in the US in the very outdoorsy state of Minnesota, they saw it as an opportunity to share a common experience with their new American neighbors, and to also find peace in nature.
 The problem was, Ambreen soon noticed that out on the trail, she saw very few people who looked like her.

 The absence of brown people as they camped and hiked was glaring, and the spectre of racism began to rear its ugly head in cruel ways.
 There was also the judgment that their nature escapes were not epic adventures in the backcountry, and somehow “didn’t count.”
 This weighed heavily on Ambreen as she grew into a bright, accomplished and talented young woman with a compelling voice, and she soon developed a passion to help diversify our public lands, and to increase both emotional and physical accessibility to these places that should be welcoming to all.